CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 ## Build (or draw) custom charts

 In the [Add legends](/developers/carto-vl/guides/add-legends/) guide, you saw how to add legends to a map using the `getLegendsData` method, and how to display widgets using histogram expressions in the [Add widgets](/developers/carto-vl/guides/add-widgets/) guide.
-In this guide, you will build upon those concepts and learn how to obtain and display information in widgets using the `viewportHistogram` and `globalHistogram` expressions and an external charting library.
+In this guide, you will build upon those concepts and learn how to obtain and display information in widgets using the `viewportHistogram` and `sampleHistogram` expressions and an external charting library.

 ### Overview